 In the liberal arts and sciences at Purchase College, majors, interdisciplinary programs, and numerous concentrations and minors are offered by the School of Film and Media Studies, the School of Humanities, and the School of Natural and Social Sciences.
 Most undergraduate majors lead to the Bachelor of Arts (BA) degree.
 A Bachelor of Science (BS) degree is also available in biology, and a Bachelor of Fine Arts (BFA) degree is offered in film.
 In the School of Humanities, the Master of Arts (MA) degree is offered in 20th-century art history.

 Within the School of Liberal Arts and Sciences, it is possible to major in one of three interdisciplinary BA degree programs: gender studies, Latin American studies, and liberal arts.
 Students who wish to pursue an individualized program of study that cannot be accommodated within any of the conventional majors can work with faculty members from different boards of study to create a program of study leading to the BA in liberal arts.
-In addition, interdisciplinary minors are available in Asian studies, gender studies, and Latin American studies.
+In addition, interdisciplinary minors are available in Asian studies, gender studies, global black studies, and Latin American studies.